yardnsm/tmux-1password/README.md

 ### Configuring login items in 1Password

-In order to show only relevant login items and to maintain compatibility with [sudolikeaboss](https://github.com/ravenac95/sudolikeaboss), its required to set the value of the `website` field for each login item with the value of `sudolikeaboss://local`.
+In order to show only relevant login items and to maintain compatibility with [sudolikeaboss](https://github.com/ravenac95/sudolikeaboss), by default it is required to set the value of the `website` field for each login item with the value of `sudolikeaboss://local`.
+To override this behavior and provide customized filtering, see configuration options `@1password-enabled-url-filter` and `@1password-items-jq-filter` below.

 ## Configuration